 Mount Rainier needs little introduction.
 Rising from the continental shelf of the Pacific to an impressive 14,411ft, this volcano (yes, an active volcano) dominates everyone’s skyline from Everette to Olympia.
-It is so big, Mount Rainier creates its own weather, which should be top of mind for climbers once standing at its base.
+Home to some of the best hikes in Washington, Mount Rainier is so big that it creates its own weather, which should be top of mind for climbers once standing at its base.
 Weather determines how long you can be up there until the mountain’s mood changes.

 Mount Rainier is also the tallest mountain in the state of Washington as well as the tallest of the Cascade range.
 Originally known to the First People as Talol, Tacoma, or Tahoma, Captain George Vancouver of the British Royal Navy unceremoniously gave the mountain its current name.
 While sailing by the mountain in 1792, Vancouver named the peak after his friend, Rear Admiral Peter Rainier, a fellow officer who fought against the American Revolution.
 Non-native explorers first climbed Rainier in 1870 via the Gibraltar Ledges route.
 Ever since Mount Rainier is the lower 48’s premier mountaineering objective.

 Prepare for unexpected weather when rock climbing at Mount Rainier